racket/rhombus/rhombus/0000-rhombus.md

 ## Multiple values

 Multiple return values are a double-edged sword in Racket: often useful, but also often a pain to abstract over.
-It's tempting to simplify by getting rid of multiple values, but then we'd lose the benefits that the compiler provides for multiple-value results, and interoperation with Racket libraries would be slightly more difficult.
+It’s tempting to simplify by getting rid of multiple values, but then we’d lose the benefits that the compiler provides for multiple-value results, and interoperation with Racket libraries would be slightly more difficult.